-11. CODE OF CONDUCT COMPLAINTS
+13. CODE OF CONDUCT COMPLAINTS

-- a Upon notification by the Unitary Authority that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Proper Officer shall, subject to standing order 9, report this to the Council. - b Where the notification in standing order 11(a) relates to a complaint made by the Proper Officer the Proper Officer shall notify the Chair of Council of this fact, and the Chair shall nominate a Councillor to assume the duties of the Proper Officer in relation to the complaint until it has been determined and the Council has agreed what action, if any, to take in accordance with standing order 11(d). - c The Council may:
+- a Upon notification by the Unitary Authority that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Proper Officer shall, subject to standing order 10, report this to the Council. - b Where the notification in standing order 13(a) relates to a complaint made by the Proper Officer the Proper Officer shall notify the Chair of Council of this fact, and the Chair shall nominate a Councillor to assume the duties of the Proper Officer in relation to the complaint until it has been determined and the Council has agreed what action, if any, to take in accordance with standing order 13(d). - c The Council may: - i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement;

-- i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement; - ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d Upon notification by the Unitary Authority that a councillor or noncouncillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against him.
+- ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d Upon notification by the Unitary Authority that a councillor or noncouncillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against him.
 Such action excludes disqualification or suspension from office.

-12. The PROPER OFFICER
+14. The PROPER OFFICER

-- a Where a statute, regulation or order confers functions or duties on the Proper Officer of the Council they shall be the Clerk.
-The Vice-Chair will undertake the work of the Clerk when the Clerk is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Clerk thinks fit, a signed summons confirming the time, place and the agenda, and - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them). - ii. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in his office; - iii. facilitate inspection of the minute book by local government electors; - iv. hold acceptance of office forms from councillors; - v. hold a copy of every councillor's register of interests; - vi. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - vii. liaise, as appropriate, with the Unitary Authority's Data Protection Officer (if there is one); - viii. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - ix. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980);
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them).

+See standing order 2(b) for the meaning of clear days for a meeting of a full council and standing order 2(c) for the meaning of clear days for a meeting of a committee;

+- ii. subject to standing order 8, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming his/her/their withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in his/her/they office; - iv. facilitate inspection of the minute book by local government electors; - v. hold acceptance of office forms from councillors; - vi. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - vii. liaise, as appropriate, with the Unitary Authority's Data Protection Officer (if there is one);